pYro-sudo12134/reminder-thingy/README.md

 ### Description

-That is a thigy for writing the reminders.
+That is a thingy for writing the reminders.

 Processing flow: